sungsoo-ahn/2025/_posts/2025-04-28-distill-pcd.md

 ## Conclusion
+In this blog, the phenomenon of Rank Collapse is revealed, showing that as the input length increases, the Mean Reciprocal Rank (MRR) declines within the claimed length.
+The proposed Positional Contrastive Decoding is introduced to mitigate Rank Collapse.
 ### Advantages of PCD

-PCD offers notable benefits in enhancing long-text modeling:

-1. **Plug-and-Play**: PCD can be seamlessly integrated into existing models with just two lines of code by replacing the attention and sampling functions, effectively improving long-range perception within the model's attention window.
+1. **Plug-and-Play**: PCD can be seamlessly integrated into existing models with just two lines of code by replacing the attention and sampling functions, effectively improving long-range perception within the model's claimed length.
 2. **Training-Free**: PCD does not require additional training, making it highly efficient and straightforward to deploy.

 ### Limitations

-Despite its strengths, PCD also has certain limitations:

-1. **No Extension of Attention Window**: PCD does not increase the model's maximum attention window length, which restricts its application to longer sequences.
+PCD has limitations in that it does not extend the model's maximum attention window length nor improve performance on short inputs.
-2. **No Improvement for Short-Text Performance**: PCD does not enhance performance on short-text inputs, limiting its scope to scenarios involving long-text processing.

 ### Future Directions

-The fundamental concept underlying contrastive decoding is that context reattention can be achieved through the linear combination of logits.
-Moving forward, there is potential to design additional "informative" and "distracting" signals for comparative decoding, thereby enhancing the model's preference for different contexts.
-For instance, in the task of long-text comprehension, one could utilize Retrieval-Augmented Generation (RAG) models to provide informative logits, while employing models that lack extensive training on long contexts to generate distracting signals.
-The linear combination of these signals could then serve as the final logits, refining the model's ability to discern and prioritize relevant information within complex contextual landscapes.
+The fundamental insight of contrastive decoding is that ****the context reattention can be achieved through the linear combination of logits**.
+There is also potential to design additional "necessary" or "disturbative" inputs to generate logits that enhance long-context capabilities.
+For example, logits from the long-context model can be adjusted by adding logits generated by Retrieval-Augmented Generation (RAG) models and subtracting those from short-claimed-length models.
+By linearly combining these different logits, the model can refine its ability to discern and prioritize relevant information within complex contexts.

 ## Code